simon-weber/simon-weber.github.com/_posts/2013-04-20-development-on-a-chromebook-an-opinionated-guide.md

 mentioned earlier and gets you an up-to-date version of hterm.

 ### For when you’re offline or on a terrible connection

+#### GalliumOS

+_edit_: <a href="https://galliumos.org/">GalliumOS</a> is a linux distribution that's designed for Chromebooks.
+For example, it supported my Pixel's keyboard layout and touchscreen out of the box.
+If you're comfortable maintaining your own linux install - or regularly work with VMs - I'd suggest it over crouton.

+My setup is a dual-boot installed with chrx, which you can find instructions for <a href="https://wiki.galliumos.org/Installing">here</a>.
+If you run into problems, <a href="https://wiki.galliumos.org/Community">the subreddit and irc channel </a> are quite active.

 #### crouton